Copyright © Karl Dahlke, 2022

 As mentioned earlier, there are about 100 types of atoms, each with its own properties.
 The substances made from these atoms are called elements.
 They are elementary, thus the name.
 However, atoms are rarely segregated by type in nature; they are usually blended together in a glorious mix, requiring dedicated chemistry to tease them apart.
 An exception to this rule is gold.
 This metal seems unwilling to blend with other metals, or even the corrosive oxygen in the air, thus one can find pure nuggets of gold in the ground.
 If you hold a lump of gold in your hand, every atom in that nugget is the same; every atom is a gold atom.
 In fact, gold was one of the first metals smelted into objects, both functional and ornamental, because it is already separated from the other metals, it is valuable, it is pretty, and it has a relatively low melting point, about the same as copper, and much lower than iron.

 At the other extreme we find sodium, with atoms so energetic, so eager to connect with other atoms, that sodium is never found alone in nature.
 If you had a block of pure sodium sitting on the table, a soft silvery metal that you could cut with a butter knife, it would combine with the oxygen in the air to make sodium oxide.
-Humidity speeds this process along, so that the sodium practically bursts into flames.
-Elements like these were not isolated until the 1700's.
+Humidity speeds this process along, so that the sodium practically bursts into flames in front of your eyes.
+Energetic elements like these were not isolated until the 1700's.